NirantK/nirantk.github.io/content/en/community.md

 All our budget and expenses are public.
 You can see them here: [Generative AI Finances](https://docs.google.com/spreadsheets/d/1JJfUcYP2g8ZoAwxn_DGLMOOYJFozO1wtFY3vMNigKS8/edit#gid=401406164)

+## Code of Conduct
+We enforce the [Hasgeek Code of Conduct](https://hasgeek.com/about/policy/code) -- and by being part of our communications e.g. WhatsApp group or attending any of ever events, you agree to adhere to the same.
+In case of violations, please report to coc {at} nirantk (dot) com

 ## ⚠️ Data Usage: Messages in the group may be made public or used for training a bot.
 We cannot prevent members from downloading chat history.